▲ Up

 Ashe Family Healthcare (AFH) is owned, operated, and managed by Derek McClure and individuals under his employment or supervision unless otherwise indicated.

 AFH providers are holistic, or all-encompassing, in their approach to care of the patient.
 This is not to be confused with herbal, natural, alternative, allopathic, osteopathic, or other philosophies of care.
-Your provider may or may not include these other methods in the care they choose to provide.
+Our providers may or may not include similar approaches as other philosophies in the care they choose to provide.

 Our business operates on principles of equality and honesty with the influences of professionalism, faith, hope, and compassion.
 We expect our patients to treat our staff with these same levels of respect and patience.
 Dishonest, malicious, or malingering behaviors are not tolerated.
 Belligerent, disruptive, or abusive conduct, or threats of any kind toward the practice or its employees will be grounds for immediate discharge from our practice and possible legal recourse.